The reef manta ray can be found in a variety of patterns.

 • Dermal denticles on skin are evenly spaced but not arranged in a linear pattern.

-• The mouth is white to pale grey.
+• Mouth is white to pale grey.

-Animal Fact
+Animal Fun Fact

 Diet / Feeding

-• Primarily a plankton feeder, but also consumes small fishes.
+• Primarily a plankton feeder but also consumes small fishes.

 • Its two cephalic lobes are unrolled and held at a downward angle to create a funnel guiding prey into its mouth.